Lamoureux, Alberta

 Lamoureux (/ˈlæməruː/) is a hamlet in central Alberta, Canada within Sturgeon County.
-It is located 6 km northeast of Edmonton's city limits on the northern shore of the North Saskatchewan River, opposite the City of Fort Saskatchewan.
+It is located 6 km northeast of Edmonton's city limits on the northern shore of the North Saskatchewan River, on the opposite side of the City of Fort Saskatchewan.
+The location has a view of the ruins of the old Fort, which can still be seen standing by the riverfront.

 The area was settled in 1872 by the brothers Joseph and Francois Lamoureux.
 They built a gristmill, a lumber mill, and other industries.
 A post office was established shortly after February 1896.
-For the fiscal year ending October 1895, the lumber mill was the most productive in the Edmonton area, producing $15 588.65 of lumber (about $377 505 in 2022 Canadian dollars).
+For the fiscal year ending October 1895, the lumber mill was the most productive in the Edmonton area, producing $15,588.65 of lumber (about $377,505 in 2022 Canadian dollars).

 Demographics

 The population of Lamoureux according to the 2008 municipal census conducted by Sturgeon County is 60.